tforbus/javascript-data-structures/Readme.md

     }
 });
 ```
-The compare() function is necessary so the data structure knows how to compare
+If you're storing non-primitives, the compare() function is necessary so the
+data structure knows how to compare the data types stored within it.
-the data types stored within it. compare() must return an object with the
+compare() must return an object with the properties GREATER_THAN, EQUAL
-properties GREATER_THAN, EQUAL and LESS_THAN.
+and LESS_THAN.